johnofmars/mm-github-pages-starter/_pages/get_started.md

 **Long Range**

-Pair with a sniper, Teamshot, zoning, deterring pushes Double-tapping
+Pair with a sniper, focus on team shooting, using to deter pushes, shoot long range to maybe even double-tap.

 ># Practice, practice, practice.
 {: .text-center}